Dozodouzo/supybot-git/README.md

   file is no more)
 * To support multiple branches and configuration several commands has been changed.
 Notably there are new commands to create and destroy repositories.
-Several command have been renamed, most to repo.. names like repoadd, repolog, repolist in an attempt to make them easy to remember and less likely to clash with other plugins.
+Several command have been renamed, most to repo\* names like repoadd, repolog, repolist in an attempt to make them easy to remember and less likely to clash with other plugins.
 * The logging has been fixed, upstream is broken and does not respect